gbenvenuti/cordova-plugin-chrome-apps-identity/README.md

 This plugin provides OAuth2 authentication for Android and iOS.

-On Android, this plugin uses Google Play Services; on iOS, it uses Google+.
+On Android, this plugin uses Google Play Services; on iOS, it uses Google Sign-in.

 ## Status